Woolverine94/biniou/README.md

   - Massively multicore 64bit CPU
   - 16GB+ RAM
   - Storage requirements :
-    - for Linux : around 100GB for installation including all defaults models.
+    - for GNU/Linux : around 100GB for installation including all defaults models.
     - for Windows : around 100GB for installation including all defaults models.
     - for macOS : around ??GB for installation including all defaults models.
   - Storage type : SSD Nvme